Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 Filtration

-This method is very useful for the sterilization of heat-sensitive liquids.
-The chances of clogging and long time duration for the process are major drawbacks.
+This method is beneficial for the sterilization of heat-sensitive liquids.
+The chances of clogging and the long time duration of the process are significant drawbacks.

 - Membrane filters